crash8229/led-cube-view/README.md

-# led-cube-viewer
+# led-cube-view
 A Python QT view widget to display a LED cube and manipulate it.
-Being developed for use with my LED cube animation editor.
+This is being developed for use with my LED cube animation editor.